IsacLira/stock-price-chatbot/README.md

-This is chat application using Flask and SocketIO.
-The app's features include the common user communication and also provides a chatbot that allows users to request stock prices using the command `/stock=code`.
+This is a browser-based chat application using Flask and SocketIO.
+The app's features include the common user communication and it also provides a chatbot that allows users to request stock prices from `https://stooq.com/`  using the command `/stock=code`.

 ## Requirements